Jarecb/Splurg_World/README.md

 # Stats
 A number of statistics are shown in the right hand side panel.
+## Aggression
+This is a random value between 1-10 and defines the range at which a Splurg will detect an enemy Splurg and move to attack it.
+## Foraging
+This is a random value between 1-10 and defines the range at which a Splurg will detect an enemy Hive and move to raid it.
+## Size
+This is a derived attribute equal to (Toughness + Strength) / 2.
+## Speed
+This is a derived attribute based on the inverse of the Splurgs size.
+## Strength
+This is a random value between 1-10 and defines the amount of damage a Splurg does in combat.
+## Toughness
+This is a random value between 1-10 and defines the amount of damage a Splurg can resist in combat.
+## Charisma
+This is a derived attribute based on a Splurgs Size and the current amount of Energy they have.
+## Loner
+This is a random value between 1-10 and defines the change of a Splurg following another Splurg with a higher Charisma value.
+## Energy
+Energy isn't an Attribute but is collected by injuring another Splurg in combat or raiding enemy Hives.
+Energy can be used to heal an injured Splurg of prevent degradation or death.

 # Keyboard Controls
 * ESC - Stops the Game